2026 Rules

 4.0 COMPETITION FORMAT

-The 36 teams will be assigned to six divisions by random draw with each division to include, if possible, at least two non-North American schools and at least one American school.
+The 30 teams will be assigned to five divisions by random draw, with each division to include at least two non-North American schools and at least one American school, if possible.
 Each team will compete with teams in their division one on one in five cases during the round-robin phase of the Competition.

-Nine teams will advance to the semi-finals including six divisional winners and three wild cards.
+Nine teams will advance to the semi-finals, including five divisional winners and four wild cards.
 Divisional winners will be the teams with the highest number of wins in their divisions during the round-robin.
 Wildcards will be the non-divisional winners with the highest match point accumulation during the round-robin.
 In the unlikely event that a non-qualifying team has more wins than a wildcard team, that team will replace the wildcard team with the lowest match point accumulation.
 (Please refer to the sections on Scoring, Match Points and Tie-breaking for additional detail).

 The nine semi-finalists will be divided into three groups based on their match point accumulation during the round-robin.
 The first group will include teams ranked first, sixth and ninth in match point accumulation.
 The second group will include teams ranked second, fifth and eighth while the third will include teams ranked third, fourth and seventh.
 The teams in each group will compete in a semi-final case with the winners advancing to the finals.